-The Council must publish a notice of the proposal and consultation being undertaken in one or more daily newspapers, or in other newspapers of equivalent circulation as well as on the QLDC website.
+The Council must publish a notice of the proposal and consultation being undertaken in one or more daily newspapers, or in other newspapers of equivalent circulation as well as on the QLDC website which will remain until any opportunity for review or appeal in relation to the matter notified has lapsed.
 Submissions may be made in a variety of forms but preference is for submitters to lodge their submissions electronically.
 To this end, we will also probably prepare a form or questionnaire on which submitters may make their comment.
-All submitters must accept that their submissions become public documents once they are submitted to the Council and can only be withheld if there is a good reason under LGOIMA.
+All submitters must accept that their submissions become public documents once they are submitted to the Council and can only be withheld, in whole or in part, if there is a good reason under LGOIMA or the Privacy Act 2020.
 Submitters who have concerns about making their names public should advise us on their submission.